BONDY25/JourneyApp/README.md

 ## Current "To Do"

 * Change time driven field to number
-* make fuel cost per liter to 3 decimal places
+* Make fuel cost per liter to 3 decimal places
 * Add Budget Tracking Feature
-* Expand insights into Distance, Time and consuption sub headings and add more intersiting facts:
+* Expand insights into Distance, Time and consuption sub headings and add more interesting facts:
     * Olympic Pools of fuel used
     * Distance to the moon
     * percentage of time driving since first journey